 What is the Annual Report?

-A charity’s Annual Report describes its activities and financial affairs for the preceding twelve months.
-The contents of the report are published in the online Public Register and help to inform the donors and the general public of:
+All charities are required to report to the Charities Regulator every year on their activities and finances for the preceding twelve months using the online annual report form available through their Charities Regulator account.
+The contents of the report form are published on the online public Register of Charities and help to inform the donors and the general public of:

 - What your charity has done over the last 12 months to further each of its charitable purposes

 - How your charity raised and spent funds

 - Where the benefits of your charity’s work were felt

 Aside from complying with the law, submitting an annual report provides charities with an excellent opportunity to showcase the good work that they do and to demonstrate their commitment to good governance, transparency and accountability.

 Annual reports should be completed and submitted within ten months of your charity’s financial year-end date.
 For example, if your charity’s financial year-end date is 31 December, the Annual Report is due on or before 31 October of the following year.

 What information is needed for an Annual Report?